lmc-eu/matej-client-php/UPGRADE-4.0.md

 ```

 ## New recommendation types
-New types of recommendations can be created is similar way to `UserItemRecommendation`.
+New types of recommendations can be created in a similar way to `UserItemRecommendation`.
 For example:

 ### Users that might be interested in an item
 ```php